 Many pharmacies have private areas if you do not want to be overheard.

 Non-urgent advice: See a GP if:

-- you have piles and there's no improvement after 7 days of treatment at home
+- you have symptoms of piles and they're getting worse or there's no improvement after 7 days of treatment at home

 - you keep getting piles